DEVITY-IOT/devity-iot.github.io/website/docs/IoT Use Cases/Azure IoT Central - Jobs/execution.md

 ## Create a Dashboard to test the job
 - To be able to observe the result of the job, we need a representation of the Sending_interval.
 For this purpose, we create a dashboard that fulfils this task.
 - Navigate to the "Dashboard" section and click on "Create dashboard".
-If an old dashboard exists, you can also delete or edit it
+If an old dashboard exists, you can also delete or edit it.
 ![DevityHub](/img/az/16.png)

 - Name the Dashboard an select the Dashboard type "Personal".
 Click on "Create".